sainak/days-since-counter/README.md

 # A worker to keep track of your days since something

-Programmers often find themselves in a situation where they repeat certain tasks, sometimes its to brag about how frequently they do something, sometimes its to show frustration on things that break often, for example `Its been 0 days since I had to do a windows update` or `Its been 0 days since it was the DNS` or `Its been 0 days since I pushed to github`.
+Programmers often find themselves in a situation where they repeat certain tasks, sometimes it's to brag about how frequently they do something, sometimes it's to show frustration on things that break often, for example `it has been 0 days since I had to do a windows update` or `it has been 0 days since it was the DNS` or `it hasIts been 0 days since I pushed to github`.
 So I made this worker to keep track of how many days since something happened and respond with a [shields badge](https://shields.io/).

 <p align="center">